ansible-community/antsibull/docs/build-ansible.rst

     # We do not run antsibull-build prepare because the compatible collection version information
     # is now set until final.
     # * Change the _ansible_version field to the new version
-    # * If ansible-base needs a version update, change it in the .build and .deps file.
+    # * If ansible-core needs a version update, change it in the .build and .deps file.
     # * If any collections have been granted an update exception, change the range manually in the
     #   .build and .deps file.
     # vim ansible-build-data/3/ansible-3.build